emx34/doofus/README.md

 0008_3f2.dat = HighScore image

-0018_48b.dat = The market and the picture of the man that appear at the end of the level.
+0018_48b.dat = The market and the picture of the man that appear at the end of the level

 0062_3f2.dat = Gameover image